Gluten-Free Coconut Cakes – Breakfast Bibingka

 Gluten-Free Coconut Cakes

-My gluten-free coconut cakes aren’t cooked in banana leaves nor do they contain any rice.
+I haven’t cooked my gluten-free coconut cakes in banana leaves nor have I used rice.
 And to think I’m one of those people who shouts at the telly when a favourite novel is massacred in the name of adaptation.
 I used Free From Fairy’s gluten-free flour, which is my favourite gluten-free flour for baking.
 It performs well, but also fits right into my whole food ethos as it’s a mixture of wholegrain teff, sorghum and buckwheat with potato and tapioca starches thrown in for good measure.
 For the coconut element, I used coconut flour.

 I substituted kefir for the coconut milk which gives the requisite fermented sour notes.
 If you don’t have copious amounts of homemade kefir about the place, as I do, you can use buttermilk or watered down yoghurt instead.

 The method is an easy one.
 Mostly, you just need to add the wet ingredients to the dry ones and stir.
 There are a couple of additional steps you need to take though.
 You’ll need to melt the butter and also whisk the sugar with the eggs vigorously to remove any lumps in the sugar.
 In my experience brown sugar always has lumps in it.

 The cakes are the right side of dense and not at all stodgy.
 They are quite filling though.
 That didn’t stop CT from wolfing two down as soon as he got home from work.
 The brown sugar gives them a slight caramel tone, but they’re not overly sweet.
 In fact I had a couple for my breakfast this morning and enjoyed them; I’m not usually one for sweet stuff first thing.

 Do have a go at making these gluten-free coconut cakes, they are so very easy.
 Bake a batch and you’ll have a ready-to-eat breakfast that will last over several days.
 Plus, did I mention, they’re very satisfying.